fredrickray/financial-transaction-api/README.md

 # FINANCIAL TRANSACTION API

-*Financial Transaction API** is an [API that allow users to create, retrieve, and list transactions.].
+*Financial Transaction API* is an API that allow users to create, retrieve, and list transactions.

 ## Table of Contents
 - [Prerequisites](#prerequisites)